Home

 }

 Computing the sample depth requires the use of the reciprocal of the vertex's z-coordinates.
-For this reason, we pre-compute these values before looping over all pixels (line 52).
-If perspective correct interpolation is chosen, the vertex attribute values are divided by the z-coordinate of the vertex they are associated with (lines 48-50).
+For this reason, we pre-compute these values before looping over all pixels.
+If perspective correct interpolation is chosen, the vertex attribute values are divided by the z-coordinate of the vertex they are associated with.
 The following image illustrates, on the left, an image computed without perspective correct interpolation, in the middle, an image with perspective correct interpolation, and on the right, the content of the z-buffer (displayed as a grayscale image where objects closer to the screen appear brighter).
 Although the difference is subtle, in the left image, each color seems to roughly fill the same area, due to colors being interpolated within the "space" of the 2D triangle (as if the triangle were a flat surface parallel to the screen).
 However, examining the triangle vertices (and the depth buffer) reveals that the triangle is not parallel to the screen but is oriented at a certain angle.
 Because the vertex painted in green is closer to the camera than the other two, this part of the triangle occupies a larger part of the screen, as visible in the middle image (the green area is larger than the blue or red areas).
-The middle image shows correct interpolation, akin to what would be achieved using a graphics API such as OpenGL or Direct3D.
+The middle image shows correct interpolation, akin to what would be achieved using a graphics API such as OpenGL, Vulkan, Metal or Direct3D.

 The distinction between correct and incorrect perspective interpolation becomes even more apparent when applied to texturing.
 In the next example, texture coordinates were assigned to the triangle vertices as vertex attributes, and these coordinates were used to generate a checkerboard pattern on the triangle.
 The task of rendering the triangle with or without perspective correct interpolation is left as an exercise.
 The image below demonstrates the result, which also aligns with an image of the same triangle featuring the same pattern rendered in Maya.
 This outcome suggests our code is performing as intended.
 Similar to color interpolation, all vertex attributes, including texture coordinates (often denoted as ST coordinates), require division by the z-coordinate of the vertex they are associated with.
 Later in the code, the interpolated texture coordinate value is multiplied by Z. Here are the modifications made to the code: